lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 ![BigQuery WebUI](/1_Files_&_Data/SQL-concept-graphics/bq-webui.png)

 ---
+---
 ### Part 1 - Single Table Queries

-In this section you will write and execute SQL queries against a single table in a public Google Cloud BigQuery bioinformatics dataset.
-The table was created from a single CSV (text) file.
+In this section you will write and execute SQL queries against a single table in the public Google Cloud BigQuery bioinformatics dataset that I created for these lessons.
+This first table was created from a single CSV (text) file.

+*(Optional) If you wish to create your own Google BigQuery dataset, I've included instructions on how to create your own copy of this dataset using the CSV source files in this repository.
+Directions [here](https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/SQL-lessons/1_lessons.md#other-things-to-know)*

 Possible query answers are on this page - https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/1_Files_%26_Data/SQL-queries/SQLQueries.sql

 Below is a list of SQL keywords and query patterns.

   [![Select-From](/1_Files_&_Data/SQL-concept-graphics/select-from.png)]()

+---

 **Q0a: Write a SQL query to return all data (rows) in the experiments table from the example GCP BigQuery public dataset**